Master of Science in Wildlife Ecology

-- And applicants are encouraged to take the GRE advanced biology exam.
+- And applicants are encouraged to take the GRE exams.

 Stipends for graduate assistantships range from a minimum of $20,000 upward per year.
 Most graduate students are supported by graduate research assistantships, but some students have teaching assistantships and participate in teaching at the undergraduate level partial.
 There are also several University-wide scholarships available on a competitive basis and the faculty nominate top ranking applicants for these awards.

 Inquiries and Applications

 We post all available graduate assistantships on the Department’s website.
 We strongly encourage potential applicants to apply to specific openings and to discuss your qualifications and interests with faculty.
 Note that posted assistantships often have unique deadlines and starting dates.